Guidance

 Secure training centres

-Part 3: Gathering Additional Evidence Protocol
+Part 3: Gathering additional evidence protocol

-69. This protocol applies where we need to gather additional evidence to secure the inspection evidence base, or when a pause to inspection goes on beyond the time specified in Part 2 (Pausing an inspection) of this document.
+• when a pause to an inspection goes on beyond the time specified in Part 2 (Pausing an inspection)

-72. This policy does not apply when we have sent the final version of the report to the provider.
+72. This policy does not apply when we have sent the final version of the inspection report to the provider.

 73. This policy also does not apply when an inspection may be unreliable for reasons other than an insecure evidence base, including when: